bio-agents/bioagents-registry/INSTALL.md

-## Installing bio.agents on your system
+# Installing bioagents.tech on your system

 The local (development) installation is done via [Docker](https://www.docker.com/).
-Other than Git (and a text editor), nothing else is required to run and write code for bio.agents.
+Other than Git (and a text editor), nothing else is required to run and write code for bioagents.tech.

 ## 1. Download and Install Docker

 ##### Docker main installation page
 [https://docs.docker.com/install/](https://docs.docker.com/install/)
 > **Note:** You will need to create a [Docker Hub](https://hub.docker.com) account.